Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/GitHub/github-pages-md-link-behavior.md

 #### 📌 index.md VS README.md

-- GitHub Web view recognizes `README.md` as the primary index, not `index.md`.
+- On GitHub Web, `README.md` is recognized as the primary index, not `index.md`.
-- In GitHub Pages (*Pages*) view, `index.html` is recognized as the primary index; this is not really a *Pages*'s behavior, the serving standard of an *HTML Server*, which *Pages* follows.
+- In GitHub Pages (*Pages*), `index.html` is recognized as the primary index.
+This is not unique to *Pages*, but is standard behavior for HTML servers, which *Pages* follows.
-- *Pages* tries to convert both `index.md` and `README.md` into `index.html`.
-This logically collides, of cource.
-It seems the page generation algorithm always find `index.md` first to be converted, thus `README.md` is not touched.
+- *Pages* attempts to convert both `index.md` and `README.md` into `index.html`.
+This naturally causes a conflict when the both coexist.
+In that case, the page generation algorithm always finds and converts `index.md` first, so `README.md` is ignored.

   📝 **Additional Note:**
-  When `index.md` is created in addtion to an already existing `README.md`, `index.md` is converted into html to overwrite `index.html`.
-When `index.md` is removed and `README.md` remains, the new `index.html` is created from it.
-I think some different results were observed; it might suggest existence of some race condition.
+  If you create an `index.md` in addition to an existing `README.md`, `index.md` will be converted to `index.html`, overwriting any previous version.
+If you then remove `index.md` and leave `README.md`, a new `index.html` will be generated from `README.md`.
+I have observed some inconsistent results, which may suggest a race condition in the generation process.

 #### 📌 My `_config.yml`